Geoalert/mapflow-docs-en/source/api/processing_api.rst

 User status
 -------------

-Returns user status for the the given user account, including:
+Returns user status for the given user account, including:
-* User limits
+- User limits
-* Default and custom :ref:`Models` (every User account is connected to the default models, yet specific models have to be linked to the User account by Administrator)
+- Default and custom :ref:`Models` (every User account is connected to the default models, yet specific models have to be linked to the User account by Administrator)
-* Default and custom :ref:`Data Providers` (every User account is linked to the default data providers, yet specific commercial providers have to be linked to the User account by Administrator)
+- Default and custom :ref:`Data Providers` (every User account is linked to the default data providers, yet specific commercial providers have to be linked to the User account by Administrator)

 .. note::
   If user account is linked to the :ref:`Team accounts` - it returns Team's description as well